ndextools/ndex-morphcs/docs/parameter-options.md

 ```
 where the output newline is to be forced to that used by the Apple OSX platform.

-When this option is omitted, the Java VM system runtime determines the newline character string.
+When this option SYSTEM or omitted, the newline character string is determined by the JAVA runtime on which
+this application is executing.

-### Help
+### Server

 ```text
 [-S | --server]
 ```
 This keyword parameter forces all IO to be forced to `stdin` and `stdout` and overrides the input and output
 options.
-We recommend that his keyword option be used whenever this application is executed as an NDEx server
+We recommend that this keyword option be used whenever this application is executed as an NDEx server
 process.

 Examples: